syncfusion-content/xamarin-docs/Xamarin/Essential-Chart/Getting-Started.md

 ### Reference Essential Studio Components in your Solution

-After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders, typically:
+After installing (Essential Studio for Xamarin)[https://www.syncfusion.com/downloads/xamarin], you can find all the required assemblies in the installation folders, typically:

 {Syncfusion Installed location}\Essential Studio\{version number}\lib